tmarsteel/jcli/docs/detailed.md

 ## Flags

-Flags are configured using the `<flag>`-tag.
+Flags MUST be configured using the `<flag>`-tag.
 The `identifier` attribute MUST be set.
-**Note:** the content of the identifier-attribute is the string that you will have to use to access the flag with from your code.
+**Note:** the content of the identifier-attribute is the string that is used to identify the flag within the configuration and when accessing its value after parsing input.

-Inside that tag you can specify as many aliases (for abbreviation or compatibility) as you wish.
+Inside that tag you MAY specify as many aliases (for abbreviation or compatibility) as you wish.
 The identifier as well as all the aliases will be recognized.
 For example:

 ```xml